byrokrat/autogiro/README.md

 ## Generating XML from node trees

-Autogiro is able to generate XML from node trees.
-Using this feature can be very helpful to understand how the parser interprets the various layouts.
+Using this feature can be very helpful to understand how the parser interprets various layouts.

 <!--
     @include ParserFactory